Chang'e 3: Lander

 With a landing mass of 1200 kg, it also carried and deployed the 140 kg rover.
-It serves double-duty as a technology demonstrator to be further refined for the planned 2019 Chang'e 5 sample-return mission.
+It serves double-duty as a technology demonstrator to be further refined for the planned 2019 Chang'e 5 and 6 sample-return missions.

 The stationary lander is equipped with a radioisotope heater unit (RHU) in order to heat its subsystems and power its operations, along with its solar panels, during its planned one-year mission.
 It has a scientific payload of seven instruments and cameras.
 In addition to their lunar scientific roles, the cameras will also acquire images of the Earth and other celestial bodies.
 During the 14-day lunar nights, the lander and the rover go into 'sleep mode'.

 Lunar-based ultraviolet telescope (LUT)

 The lander is equipped with a 50 mm Ritchey–Chrétien telescope that is being used to observe galaxies, active galactic nuclei, variable stars, binaries, novae, quasars and blazars in the near-UV band (245–340 nm), and is capable of detecting objects at a brightness as low as magnitude 13.
 The thin exosphere and slow rotation of the Moon allow extremely long, uninterrupted observations of a target.
 The LUT is the first long term lunar-based astronomical observatory, making continuous observations of important celestial bodies to study their light variation and better improve current models.